ibugra/Stock_Tracking_System/README.md

 - It is a desktop application.
 - This application has been created in order to follow the stock of the products produced in the factory.
 - Adding, deleting, editing and viewing functions are available in the application.
-- Python (Tkinter) and SQL are used in the application.
+- Python (Tkinter) and SQL were used in the application.

 Those who contributed to this project:
 - <a href="https://www.linkedin.com/in/ismail-bugra-tutanc/">İsmail Buğra TUTANÇ</a>